hdgarrood/purescript-numeric-hierarchy-guide/logic.rst

 * Similarly, you can also make a new statement :math:`P \text{ or } Q`, which is true if at least one of :math:`P` and :math:`Q` are true.
 This is often written as :math:`P \lor Q`.

-So for example, if we let the symbol :math:`P` represent the statement "the sky is blue", and let the symbol :math:`Q` represent the statement "pigs can fly", the statement :math:`P \lor Q` is true, because :math:`P` is true.
+So for example, if we let the symbol :math:`P` represent the statement "the sky is blue", and let the symbol :math:`Q` represent the statement "pigs can fly", the statement :math:`P \lor Q` is true, because at least one of them, in this case :math:`P`, is true.

 **Exercise 1.1.** Using the same assignment of the symbols :math:`P` and :math:`Q`, what is the truth-value of the statement :math:`P \land Q`?